 Blackwater Bay is a large body of water along the crownlands in eastern Westeros.
 King's Landing, the capital of the Seven Kingdoms, sits where the Blackwater Rush pours into the bay.
 "Waters" is a common bastard name around Blackwater Bay.

 Blackwater Bay is an inlet of the narrow sea, separated from it by the Gullet, held between the arms of Crackclaw Point to the north and Massey's Hook to the south, with the island of Dragonstone guarding the entrance to the bay.
 Massey's Hook shields against the rougher narrow sea, so Blackwater Bay has calmer waters.
-Elements of the Iron Throne's fleet patrol the bay and ensure it is kept free from piracy.
+Elements of the Iron Throne's royal fleet patrol the bay and ensure it is kept free from piracy.

 Aside from King's Landing and Dragonstone, the largest port on the bay is Duskendale, which serves as a secondary port for King's Landing when the main port is overwhelmed with traffic.
 Rook's Rest is located on the northern shore of the bay and Sharp Point is to the east at the tip of Massey's Hook.
 The kingswood extends along the southern shore of Blackwater Bay, with the Wendwater flowing into the bay.

 A unique geological feature called the spears of the merling king sits within the bay.
 Within the spears, the currents are strong and treacherous.
 Waterfowl are abundant in marshes along Blackwater Bay, and the body of water also contains codfish.

 The shores of Blackwater Bay were historically disputed by river kings, Storm Kings, Kings of the Isles and the Rivers, and kings from House Darklyn of Duskendale and House Massey of Stonedance.